-Technical Analysis refers to charting data with charting bars, lines and graphs.
-Many traders will stay glued to trading and charting screens to follow their trading strategy based on market price movements in minutes, hours, days or even weeks.
+Technical Analysis refers to charting data with charting bars, lines, and graphs.
+Many traders will stay glued to trading and charting screens to follow their trading strategy based on market price movements in minutes, hours, days, or even weeks.
 Fundamental analysis will look at the wider market conditions with pricing data forming just one small part of the wider strategy.
-Market analysis and research on the market will help to form, measure, monitor and execute fundament focused strategy.
+Market analysis and research on the market will help to form, measure, monitor, and execute a fundamenta focused strategy.

 When the market is in an up-trend, you will accumulate less but your average price will stay relatively the same.
 Over a longer period, your average entry price will always be below the current market value.
-If this asset also bears interest for long term holding, you will benefit from the long term compounding interest.
-Let’s take a look at asset bitcoin (BTC)
+If this asset also bears interest for long-term holding, you will benefit from the long-term compounding interest.
+Let’s take a look at the asset Bitcoin (BTC) as an example.

--Traders look at the current economic climate of the asset and make trades within the market according.
+-Traders look at the current economic climate of the asset and make trades within the market accordingly.

--Investors think ahead by evaluating the entire market from both numbers and technical side, as well as a broader market sentiment based approached to make longer-term decisions.
+-Investors think ahead by evaluating the entire market from both numbers and technical sides, as well as a broader market sentiment-based approach to make longer-term decisions.

 Risk is a huge factor when making an investment or trade.
 The potential of losing the funds you put forward has to be taken into account before committing.
 It’s important to do your research and educate yourself as much as possible around the asset.
 Key factors to digest are the volatility and liquidity of the asset, how much capital you’re willing to risk and put forward, external market factors such as global events, manipulation of the market, and diversifying your portfolio.
 When investing, the risk comes down to your exception and forecasting the value of the asset.
 If you'd envisioned the asset to gain a higher value than expected, and the value decreases, it may lead to a loss in your profit or capital.